 The biggest question you probably are wondering is: “When is Disneyland Paris reopening?
 When is it reopening??”
 This is understandable as it’s almost impossible to plan your vacation if you don’t know when it will be open again.

-With the situation still not cleared up in France at the moment, if they did mention a date in the coming weeks, the reopening will likely get pushed off to a future date.
+With the situation still not cleared up in France at the moment, if they did mention a reopening date, that would likely get pushed off again into the future.
 How far though is the question.

 Looking at some of the other Disney parks in the world can give us an idea of when Disneyland Paris might reopen.
-Shanghai Disneyland closed on January 25 and Tokyo Disneyland closed February 28 and at this writing, both are still closed.
-The situation in China is getting better day by day and we might see the park opening there soon, but still no word.
+Shanghai Disneyland closed on January 25 and Tokyo Disneyland closed February 28.
+However, there is some positive news from Shanghai Disneyland as they have a reopening scheduled for May 11.

-It only closed in mid-March and my prediction is it won’t be back open again before June 1, 2020, at the earliest.
-Disney has to prioritize guest and Cast Member safety, which it has done so far, and we expect to continue seeing done in the coming weeks.
-Until the entire situation is under control it isn’t safe to open again, even with restrictions and extra safety measures.
+My prediction is that Disneyland Paris won’t be back open again before September 1, 2020, at the earliest.
+Disney has to prioritize guest and Cast Member safety, which it has done so far, and we expect to continue seeing done once they do reopen.
+With the latest announcements though, and until the entire situation is under control, it isn’t safe to open again, even with restrictions and extra safety measures.

 When Should I Plan My Trip to Disneyland Paris?